 Setting up your first HR dashboard isn’t as hard as you think.
-You know your business and you know your business’ goals.
+You know your business and you know your business goals.
 Putting together an effective HR dashboard is about telling the dashboard what information you want to track, and deciding on that is as simple as defining your organization’s goals.
+If you don’t yet have a solid process for your HR reporting or a unified HR dashboard, read about making the business case for better HR data here.

 - Revenue per employee is a way of measuring how efficiently a company is utilizing its labor force.
 By dividing the company’s net income by the number of employees the company has, you can determine whether the company is overworking or underworking employees, or whether their workload is about right.
 For perspective, small businesses generate around $100,000 in revenue per employee, but this can depend on your industry.